hdShang/arxiv-daily/docs/cs-CL/2025-08-04/papers/250802087v4-when-truth-is-overridden-uncovering-the-internal-origins-of-sycophan.md

 ---
 layout: default
-title: When Truth Is Overridden: Uncovering the Internal Origins of Sycophancy in Large Language Models
+title: "When Truth Is Overridden: Uncovering the Internal Origins of Sycophancy in Large Language Models"
 ---

 # When Truth Is Overridden: Uncovering the Internal Origins of Sycophancy in Large Language Models